vipulgupta2048/balenamigrate/README.md

 ## Get Started

+The script needs latest balenaCLI.
 First install [balena-cli](https://github.com/balena-io/balena-cli/blob/master/INSTALL.md) and clone the repository.
-Next, provide the values of `Source` and `Target` in the `index.mjs` script and run the following command to initiate the migration
+Next, provide the values of `Source` and `Target` in the `index.mjs` script and run the following command to initiate the migration.
+The script has only been tested using bash.

 ```bash
 sudo balena scan # this is to confirm CLI is installed correctly